 2.9.2.
 Fluorescence Microscopy

 Cell adhesion and proliferation on materials were evaluated by fluorescence staining on days 1, 4 and 7.
 Samples were rinsed with phosphate buffered saline (PBS) and fixed with 70 % ethanol (-20 °C) for 10 min.
-Samples were rinsed with PBS and stained with Hoechst #33342 (Sigma-Aldrich, USA) with a final concentration of 50 ng/ml and Texas Red C2 maleimide (Invitrogen, USA) of final concentration 0.5 µg/ml for 15 min in dark. ( maleimide binds to thiol groups, which are present on proteins in cells, either in cytoplasm or in plasma membrane, and is conjugated with a rhodamine derivative, Texas Red, a red fluorescent dye).
+Samples were rinsed with PBS and stained with Hoechst #33342 (Sigma-Aldrich, USA) with a final concentration of 50 ng/ml and Texas Red C2 maleimide (Invitrogen, USA) of final concentration 0.5 µg/ml for 15 min in dark.
+(Texas Red C2 Maleimide stains proteins of the cell membrane and cytoplasm; maleimide binds to thiol groups, which are present on proteins in cells, either in cytoplasm or in plasma membrane, and is conjugated with a rhodamine derivative, Texas Red, a red fluorescent dye).
 After staining, samples were rinsed twice with PBS and visualised on an Axio Scope.A1 microscope (Zeiss, Germany).
 The images were used for evaluating the cell morphology and distribution, and also the cell number by counting cell nuclei on the images with the following recalculation of these values into the cell population density per cm2.

 2.9.3.
 Proliferation Assay (MTS)

 In addition to direct counting cells on the materials, the MTS assay was used to determine the proliferation of MG-63 cells on days 1, 4 and 7.
 The reason was that the cells were often distributed non-homogeneously on the material surface due to the surface irregularities, or were overlapping one another, especially in later culture intervals.
 DMEM with 10 % FBS and Penicillin/Streptomycin was used to dilute the MTS Cell Titer 96 Aqueous One solution cell proliferation assay kit (Promega, USA) by factor of 1:6.
 Three independent samples for each sample group and time interval were measured.
-Tissue culture polystyrene bottom served as a control group (PS; Corning Incorporated, USA).
+Tissue culture polystyrene well bottoms served as a control group (PS; Corning Incorporated, USA).
 To obtain a background of the material, one sample without cells for each sample group and time interval was measured.
 First, samples were rinsed with PBS, transferred to a new well plate to prevent interference from cells attached to the bottom of a well, and incubated for 2 hours at 37 °C in 0.5 ml of the diluted MTS solution.
 Next, 100 µl of the solution from each well was transferred in triplicate to a 96-well plate to allow the extent of the yellow tetrazolium dye reduction to violet formazan to be quantified by a spectrophotometer (Tecan Infinite M200 Pro, Switzerland), at a wavelength 490 nm.
 For statistical analysis, one-way ANOVA was performed.

 3. Results